-Surv = Surveillance, Op = Operational, Quant = Quantitative Source: WISE and Information provided by Spain.
-No data available for ES12X.
+Surv = Surveillance, Op = Operational, Quant = Quantitative

+Source: WISE and Information provided by Spain.
 There are large differences between the figures reported in WISE and those corrected by Spanish authorities in 2014.

-&lt;sup>17 The total number of monitoring sites may differ from the sum of monitoring sites by type because some sites are used for more than one purpose.
+20 The total number of monitoring sites may differ from the sum of monitoring sites by type because some sites are used for more than one purpose.